mauerlaeufer/parser_c_89/Readme.md

 you can also confirm this with clang/gcc and the -std=c89 flag.

 ## Grammar and Lexing
 The lexer itself is configured inside /src/tokens.rs.
-The lexing was done on the basis of this [https://www.lysator.liu.se/c/ANSI-C-grammar-l.html](lex grammar).
+The lexing was done on the basis of this [https://www.lysator.liu.se/c/ANSI-C-grammar-l.html](lex)grammar.
-The grammar is defined inside /src/grammar.lalrpop and corresponds to this [https://www.lysator.liu.se/c/ANSI-C-grammar-y.html](Yacc grammar).
+The grammar is defined inside /src/grammar.lalrpop and corresponds to this [https://www.lysator.liu.se/c/ANSI-C-grammar-y.html](Yacc) grammar.

 ## Missing features/theoretical complexities
 There are two major issues with the C89 grammar.
 Firstly the `typedef` functionality, which requires the lexer to use a symbol table or something similar, to lex these new types as keywords and not as identifiers.
-While this is probably possible with Logos, I chose not to implement this (Sanity and time constraints). [https://calculist.blogspot.com/2009/02/c-typedef-parsing-problem.html](See here for more information).
+While this is probably possible with Logos, I chose not to implement this (Sanity and time constraints). [https://calculist.blogspot.com/2009/02/c-typedef-parsing-problem.html](See) here for more information.
-Furthermore the C89 doesn't seem to care about [https://en.wikipedia.org/wiki/Dangling_else](dangling else), which leads to a shift/reduce conflict.
+Furthermore the C89 doesn't seem to care about [https://en.wikipedia.org/wiki/Dangling_else](dangling) else, which leads to a shift/reduce conflict.
 By naively implementing it lalrpop provided this helpful error:

   processing file `/home/hanno/Desktop/parser_c_89/src/grammar.lalrpop`
   /home/hanno/Desktop/parser_c_89/src/grammar.lalrpop:954:3: 955:54: Ambiguous grammar detected